 The Conscious Closet – Elizabeth L. Cline

-Journalist, fashionista, and clothing resale expert Elizabeth L. Cline’s new book The Conscious Closet: The Revolutionary Guide to Looking Good While Doing Good is a definitive guide to building an ethical, sustainable wardrobe you’ll love.
-This book is full of useful tools you’ll need to revolutionise your own relationship with fashion, but it’s also a call to action to transform one of the most polluting industries on earth into a force for good.
+Journalist, fashionista, and clothing resale expert Elizabeth L. Cline’s book The Conscious Closet: The Revolutionary Guide to Looking Good While Doing Good is a definitive guide to building an ethical, sustainable wardrobe you’ll love.
+This book is full of valuable tools you’ll need to revolutionise your relationship with fashion, but it’s also a call to action to transform one of the most polluting industries on earth into a force for good.

 This is a Good Guide – Marieke Eyskoot